BlockLatticeOrg/website/README.md

 $ yarn dev
 ```

-Before commit and push, please test your code using simulation of production by Nextjs
+Before commit and push, please test your code using production simulation of Nextjs
 ```bash
 $ yarn build && yarn start
 ```